Welcome to our school!

-Students learn about Jewish holidays, torah, history and culture through interactive activities, games, cooking, music, movement and art.
+In our program, students learn about Jewish holidays, Torah, history and culture through interactive activities, games, cooking, music, movement and art.

-In the winter we switch to Saturday mornings from 9:30am-12:15pm followed by a community lunch.
-Saturday morning "Shabbat School" provides an opportunity for students and their families to learn together while celebrating shabbat and participating in the service.
+January - Mid March: In the winter we switch to Saturday mornings (in place of Sunday) followed by a community lunch.
+Saturday morning "Shabbat School" provides an opportunity for students and their families to celebrate, worship and learn together.

-This year, in the month of May, we will meet on 3 Friday to learn, prepare for shabbat, and celebrate together.
+May - June: Religious School will meet on Friday afternoons to learn, prepare for Shabbat, and celebrate together.

-Our joint Temple Beth-El/Congregation Shir Chadash Hebrew school meets on Tuesday afternoons from 4:30-6:30pm.
+Our joint Temple Beth-El/Congregation Shir Chadash Hebrew School (Ivrit) meets on Tuesday afternoons.

 The following pages explain both the school curriculum and classes.
-Please contact the Education Department if you need additional information!
-Questions?
-Call or email Rabbi Miriam Hyman, our Education Director, at 845-454-0570 or firstname.lastname@example.org.
+For any further information, please contact our Education Director at 845-454-0570 or email@example.com.

-Club Katan and Gan are educational and social programs for pre-school children, kindergarteners, and their families.
+Shalom Tots is an educational and social program for pre-school children, kindergarteners, and their families.
 Children learn about Shabbat and holidays through arts and crafts, baking, games, music, and storytelling.
 Parents are free to drop their children off or stay and enjoy the fun and learning.

-For more information about Club Katan, see Learn->Programs For Young Families.
+For more information about this program, see Learn->Programs For Young Families.

 Kitot Alef-Bet (Grades 1-2)